×

 ENTRY REGULATIONS

-1. Archers may only compete in one style.
+1. Archers may compete in two styles.

 2. Archers must provide their own bows and target arrows.